muktapalshikar/mBONITA/README.md

 ### Installation:

 - As stated above, *mBONITA* is designed for use with Linux-based high-performance computing systems, such as the computing clusters available at most academic institutions.
 We reiterate that these installation instructions may vary slightly between such systems, and the currently provided SLURM scripts will need to be rewritten if your system uses a different scheduling system.
 Even if your system uses SLURM, we strongly recommend checking the provided SLURM scripts and changing the sbatch parameters and module names as necessary.
 While this should be relatively simple, we are happy to assist with this.
-There's no real reason one can't run *mBONITA* on a Windows system, however, we haven't tested this functionality.
+There's no real reason one can't modify *mBONITA* to runon a Windows system, however, we haven't tested this functionality and this will require a bit of rewriting of mBONITA's C components.
 - Click on the green 'Code' button at the top of this GitHub page and download the mBONITA github repository using the 'Download ZIP' or 'Open in GitHub Desktop' options.
 If using the 'Download ZIP' option, make sure that you have unzipped the folder before proceeding.
 - Transfer your data files (see Step 0 below for details) to the folder labeled 'mBONITA module'.
 This will be the working directory for all your experiments/analysis.
-- mBONITA requires a working C compiler, such as gcc on Linux or mingw-w64 on Windows.
+- mBONITA requires the C compiler gcc on Linux.
 - Install the required Python packages into a conda environment using the provided conda environment file [BONITA.yml](https://github.com/mgp13/mBONITA/blob/a3946d4cb20855bf2d14fe0234d0108aa9c9c523/mBONITA%20module/BONITA.yml) or, alternatively, manually install the list of dependencies in that file.
 We refer users to the conda documentation, but here's an example command that creates the **BONITA** environment referred to in our SLURM scripts:
 ```
 conda env create -f BONITA.yml